StephenTallamy/monolith/README.md

 > 3. In the Source section open the Mod option for the Amplifier and make
 >    and adjustments as appropriate

-### Additional Steps
+### Creating your own Template.nki

-After the automation has run you will need to perform the following manual steps (hopefully these can be automated at some point)
+If you would like to create your own Template.nki the following steps can be used

+1. In Kontakt click the blank instrument area to create an empty instrument
-1. Click the Spanner icon to edit the instrument.
+2. Click the Spanner icon to edit the instrument.
-2. Open Group Editor, Mapping Editor, Wave Editor and Script Editor
+3. Open Group Editor, Mapping Editor, Wave Editor and Script Editor
-3. Disable "Edit All Groups"
+4. Disable "Edit All Groups"
-4. In the Expert view, Command / Shift multi-select all the note_without_pedal and note_with_pedal groups
+5. In the Expert view, Command / Shift multi-select all the note_without_pedal and note_with_pedal groups
-5. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.
+6. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.
-6. To attach the graphics resources, click the "Instrument Options" button
+7. To attach the graphics resources, click the "Instrument Options" button
-7. In the "Resource Container" click the folder icon and browse for the `Resources.nkr` file that is in the instruments folder
+8. In the "Resource Container" click the folder icon and browse for the `Resources.nkr` file that is in the instruments folder
+9. Edit any of the Group 0 setting such as envelope, velocity curves, etc

 ### KSP Scripts